 IT CAN BE HARD FOR BARTENDERS TO KNOW WHEN TO CUT SOMEONE OFF

-In Tennessee, as in many other states, serving alcohol to someone who is visibly intoxicated is illegal.
-The laws that govern this area are known as dram shop laws and they apply to bars and restaurants that serve alcoholic beverages.
+In Tennessee, as in many other states, a bartender is required to cut off a customer who is visibly intoxicated.
+It is illegal for an establishment to continue serving a customer when they are obviously inebriated.
+The laws that govern this area are known as "dram shop laws "and they apply to bars and restaurants that serve alcoholic beverages.

 In the event someone who has been drinking at a particular establishment causes an accident, the owner and its employees may be held liable.
 These laws also hold bars and restaurants liable for serving a minor who becomes intoxicated, according to Mothers Against Drunk Driving.
 However, unlike some other states, Tennessee does not extend this liability to people who serve alcohol at a party or in their own homes.